DeepSkyForge/GraXpertSuite4PixInsight/README.md

 - Open a photo.
 - Run script SCRIPT > Utilities > GraXpert.
 - Click on execute.

+Note:
 - First time you'll have to select path to GraXpert or GradXtract application.
-- Script will launch Gradien Extraction and display result with optional display of background.
+- Script will launch Gradien Extraction and display result.

 ## Trouble shooting
-In case of problem, you can activate debug option in dialog box parameters to get more information.
+In case of problem, activate debug option in dialog box parameters and post issue here with a copy of console logs.